onewland/gomud/README.markdown

 same time, for example.
 Combat actions are not yet implemeented but would be an obvious case for the `InterObjectAction` queue.

+### Commands
+`Command`s can be global or room-specific.
+Non-global commands are provided by `CommandSource` implementors.
+A `Command` is simply a function that inputs a player and string arguments.

 ## Extending
-This section requires more explanation.
-When public, if you have a question, e-mail onewland@gmail.com

-Per-game additions should not go in the src/mud directory.
-They should be in the base gomud/ directory.
+Per-game additions should not go in the `src/mud`. directory.
+They should be in the base `gomud/` directory.
+Some "template" classes to make building custom NPCs and objects easier are located in `src/mud/simple`.

+Changes which affect the structure of the universe should go in src/mud.

 ### FlipFlop
-`FlipFlop` is an example class showing how to create a persistent object that responds to the `PlayerSayStimulus` without modifying any internal (src/mud/) code.
+`flipflop.go` is an example of how to create a persistent object that responds to the `PlayerSayStimulus` without modifying any internal (`src/mud/`) code.
 It responds to a person saying "bling set [text]" by changing its description to `[text]`.
-This change is persisted in the field flipFlop:[id]:bling
+This change is persisted in the Redis field `flipFlop:[id]:bling`.

 ### HeartbeatClock
-`HeartbeatClock` is an example class showing how to create an object that is dependent on the Heartbeat function. `HeartbeatClock` does not implement persistence functions, so it will load when seeded but not remain after a server restart.
+`clock.go` is an example showing how to create an object that is dependent on the Heartbeat function. `HeartbeatClock` does not implement persistence functions, so it will load if seeded but not remain after a server restart.